Users

 user_id

-Unique user id.
-Must be the same as the key in the users.cfg file.
+Unique user ID.
+Must be the same as the parent key.

 name